cbonello/amiidex/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/cbonello/amiidex/blob/master/LICENSE)

 ## Contribution Guidelines
 This project is a fully open source project, and contributions are welcome.
-Information on how to get started can be found aint the [contributor's guide](https://github.com/cbonello/amiidex/blob/master/CONTRIBUTING.md).
+Information on how to get started can be found in the [contributor's guide](https://github.com/cbonello/amiidex/blob/master/CONTRIBUTING.md).

 ## License